top of page

 Hello!
 My name is Bren Axon.

 I’ve always been mad about animals, with a special passion for dogs and horses since a child.
 Every birthday or Christmas I would, without fail ask for a puppy.
 Sadly, a puppy never materialised.
-Instead we had cats, and though they were, in my eyes then, a mere substitute for a puppy, I still adored them.
+Instead we had cats, but I still adored them.
 I was also horse mad as so many little girls are, and had lessons at a local riding school.

 When I was about 10 or 11 years old I decided, as I didn't have a dog of my own, to become the neighbourhood dog walker.
-There was Sally, (always my favourite) the dreadfully obese yellow Lab who lived down the street, who could spot a dropped item of food from a good 100 yards.
+There was Sally, (always my favourite) the dreadfully obese yellow Lab who lived down the street.
 Shane, the young, extremely large, exuberant Lab who lived opposite.
 He probably weighed the same as me at that time, and quite literally used to drag me the two miles to the park and back.
-There was also Rudy, a female Airedale who was owned by the couple who ran our local post office and whose best pals were a couple of squirrel monkeys, kept as pets by the owners.
+There was also Rudy, a female Airedale who was owned by the couple who ran our local post office.
 They all became “my dogs” in the absence of my own and I have very happy memories of the hours I spent walking (or being dragged around) the neighbourhood and taking them to our local parks.

-It was not until after I had married and was into my early thirties that my husband and I moved out of London to a house with a garden and jobs close to home, which meant we were able to have a dog.
-She was a black German Shepherd puppy called Miss Piggy.
+It was not until after I had married and was into my early thirties that my husband and I moved out of London to the coast, had a house with a garden and jobs close to home, which meant we were able to have a dog who turned out to be a black German Shepherd puppy called Miss Piggy.

-I recall my husband saying (before we were married) when I first broached the subject of having a dog, that he "certainly never wanted a dog, nor was he ever going to".
-It suffices to say my determination was such that we have in fact always had two dogs in our home.
+We have always had two dogs in our home.
 I work on the philosophy that you might as well have two dogs if you are going to have one, so Mr. Faro, a 22 month rehomed German Shepherd from the same breeder joined us when Miss Piggy was 11 months.
 For the last 24 years, our breed of choice has been a giant breed, the Leonberger.
-However, we must not forget our beloved black Lab, Bruno who was an RSPCA rescue and who was the most wonderful boy.
+However, we must not forget our beloved black Lab, Bruno who was an RSPCA rescue and who was the most wonderful boy and an honorary Leonberger!

-I spent most of my working life in lawyers’ offices in London and later, after we moved, South West England.
+I spent most of my working life in lawyers’ offices both in central London and later, after we moved, South West England.
 I volunteered with the RSPCA for many years with experience of the day to day running of a busy branch which included the rehoming of dogs and cats in our care.
-I also served the RSPCA as a member of the South West Regional Board during my time with them which I regarded as an honour.
+I also served the RSPCA as a member of the South West Regional Board for the time I was with the RSPCA.

-I became a Magistrate too, presiding in the Criminal and Family Courts which was a humbling and life changing experience for me.
+I became a Magistrate, presiding on the Bench in the Criminal and Family Courts which was a humbling and life changing experience for me.

 In 2006 we emigrated to Canada.
 Moving enabled me to pursue a lifelong dream, which was to work with animals and become a certified dog trainer.
-I started boarding dogs in our home in 2008 which I continued until mid 2020.
 I began pursuing my quest to become a dog trainer way back in 2007 by taking a two week course for trainers in Washington State, run by Terry Ryan.
 Later, in 2008 I attended a 3 day seminar in Vancouver given by Dr. Ian Dunbar which really gave me the impetus to get on with the process of learning to be a trainer.
 I graduated with Honours from the Animal Behaviour College in 2010.
+I started boarding dogs in our home in 2008 which I loved, and which I continued until mid 2020.

 I am a professional member of the Pet Professional Guild, a well-known international organisation that promotes positive and humane methods of dog training and handling.
 I am also a member of the Pet Professional Network, an organisation supporting force free pet professionals around the world to help them improve and grow their businesses.
 Both organisations have a strict code of ethics and I am regarded as a member in good standing in both organisations.